-Let's take a government department that are responsible for issuing ID cards when children become adults, hence forth referred to as ID department.
-They might have a decision table that includes logic like this, which says when an adult living in london is 18 or over, issue the card:
+Let's take a government department that are responsible for issuing ID cards when children become adults, henceforth referred to as ID department.
+They might have a decision table that includes logic like this, which says when an adult living in London is 18 or over, issue the card:

 RuleTable ID Card

 CONDITION CONDITION ACTION

-p : Person

-location age >= \$1 issueIdCard( \$1 )
+p : Person location age >= \$1 i

+issueIdCard(\$1)

 Select Person Select Adults Issue ID Card

-Issue ID Card to Adults London 18 Р
+Issue ID Card to Adults London 18 P

 However the ID department does not set the policy on who an adult is.
 That's done at a central government level.
-If the central government where to change that age to 21 there is a change management process.
-Someone has to liaise with the ID department and make sure their systems are updated, in time for the law going live.
+If the central government were to change that age to 21, this would initiate a change management process.
+Someone would have to liaise with the ID department and make sure their systems are updated, in time for the law going live.

-This change management process and communication between departments is not ideal for an agile environment and change become costly and error prone.
-Also the card department is managing more information than it needs to be aware of with its "monolithic" approach to rules management which is "leaking" information better placed else where.
+This change management process and communication between departments is not ideal for an agile environment, and change becomes costly and error prone.
+Also the card department is managing more information than it needs to be aware of with its "monolithic" approach to rules management which is "leaking" information better placed elsewhere.
 By this I mean that it doesn't care what explicit "age >= 18" information determines whether someone is an adult, only that they are an adult.

-Instead what if we were to split (de-couple) the authoring responsibility, so the central government maintains its rules and the ID department maintains its.
+In contrast to this, let's pursue an approach where we split (de-couple) the authoring responsibilities, so that both the central government and the ID department maintain their own rules.

-So its the central governments job to determine who is an adult and if they change the law they just update their central repository with the new rules, which others use:
+It's the central government's job to determine who is an adult.
+If they change the law they just update their central repository with the new rules, which others use:

 RuleTable Age Policy

 CONDITION ACTION

 p : Person

-age >= \$1 insert( \$1 )
+age >= \$1 insert(\$1)

 Adult Age Policy Add Adult Relation

-Infer Adult 18 new IsAdult ( p )
+Infer Adult 18 new IsAdult( p)

 The IsAdult fact, as discussed previously, is inferred from the policy rules.
-It encapsulates the seemingly arbitrary piece of logic "age >= 18" and provides semantic abstractions for it's meaning.
+It encapsulates the seemingly arbitrary piece of logic "age >= 18" and provides semantic abstractions for its meaning.

 Now if anyone uses the above rules, they no longer need to be aware of explicit information that determines whether someone is an adult or not.
 They can just use the inferred fact:

 RuleTable ID Card

 CONDITION CONDITION ACTION

 p : Person IsAdult

-location person == \$1 issueIdCard( \$1 )
+location person == \$1 issueIdCard(\$1)

 Select Person Select Adults Issue ID Card

-Issue ID Card to Adults London Р P
+The state of the s

 While the example is very minimal and trivial it illustrates some important points.
 We started with a monolithic and leaky approach to our knowledge engineering.
-We create a single decision table that had all possible information in it that leaks information from central government that the ID department did not care about and did not want to manage.
+We created a single decision table that had all possible information in it and that leaks information from central government that the ID department did not care about and did not want to manage.